 An assistant that helps you specify valid data type values

 Specifying valid data type values for multiple blocks simultaneously

 In general, you can specify the output data type as any of the following:

 Valid data type values vary among blocks.
-You can use the pull-down menu associated with a block data type parameter to view the data types that a particular block supports.
-For example, the Data type pull-down menu on the Data Store Memory block dialog box lists the data types that it supports, as shown here.
+You can use the drop-down menu associated with a block data type parameter to view the data types that a particular block supports.
+For example, the Data type drop-down menu on the Data Store Memory block dialog box lists the data types that it supports, as shown here.

 For more information about the data types that a specific block supports, see the documentation for the block in the Simulink documentation.